A guide to free credit checks

 What information is held on my credit report?

-There’s quite a bit of information about you in your credit report.
-This comes from a variety of public sources, as well as your bank and any loan or credit providers you’ve borrowed from.
+The information comes from a variety of public sources, as well as your bank and any loan or credit providers you’ve borrowed from.
 Here’s what’s included in your credit report:

-- Personal information – including your name, date of birth and home address
+- Personal details, including your name, date of birth and home address

-- Details about any missed or late repayments on past and present debts
+- Missed or late repayments on past and present debts

-- Details of any assets repossessed to repay debts owed
+- Any assets repossessed to repay debts owed

-- Any Country Court Judgements for debts owed
+- Any County Court Judgments for debts owed

 - Information about any declaration of bankruptcy or entering into an Individual Voluntary Arrangement (IVA)